junxit/us-congress-bills-115/metadata.md

 - 2017-05-04 — Introduced in House
 - 2017-05-04 — Introduced in House
 - 2017-05-04 — Referred to the House Committee on Financial Services.
+- 2017-07-12 — Hearings Held by the Subcommittee on Financial Institutions and Consumer Credit Prior to Referral.
+- 2017-10-11 — Committee Consideration and Mark-up Session Held.
+- 2017-10-12 — Committee Consideration and Mark-up Session Held.
+- 2017-10-12 — Ordered to be Reported (Amended) by the Yeas and Nays: 40 - 20.
+- 2017-12-04 — Placed on the Union Calendar, Calendar No. 321.
+- 2017-12-04 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-434.
+- 2017-12-04 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-434.